 Well, now multiply that by 2 and you’ll understand how turtles can be.

 Aquatic turtles are extremely messy creatures and demand a severe level of aquarium water treatment.
-It’s not unseen for turtle parents to compromise with their tank’s filtration, leading it to smelly, green water that has more of a swamp stench.
+It’s not unseen for turtle parents to compromise with their tank’s filtration, which leads to smelly, green tank water that has more of a swamp stench.
 Aside from being disgusting, this is also quite unhealthy, because it gives way to various non-wanted microorganisms.

-For this reason, the hobby generally agreed upon the “8x rule”.
+For this reason, the hobby generally agreed upon the “x8 rule”.